-Most of the platforms that have monthly plans have the web hosting built in and the ones that are free to download usually require third party web hosting.
+Most of the platforms that have monthly plans have a web hosting built-in and the ones that are free to download usually require third-party web hosting.

 We know you’re excited to get started designing the actual look of your website and you should be!

 However, before you do that you should play around with the eCommerce platform that you chose in Step 2 in order to get used to its features and navigation.